robin-ede/open-muse/README.md

 ## Acknowledgments

-This project is hevily based on the following open-source repos.
+This project is heavily based on the following open-source repos.
 Thanks to all the authors for their amazing work.
 - [muse-maskgit-pytorch](https://github.com/lucidrains/muse-maskgit-pytorch) .
 A big thanks to @lucidrains for this amazing work ❤️
 - [maskgit](https://github.com/google-research/maskgit)
 - [taming-transformers](https://github.com/CompVis/taming-transformers)